-ensure ETCs and their representatives are identifying themselves and their products to prospective customers, and safeguarding customer information appropriately.
+(3) ensure ETCs and their representatives are identifying themselves and their products to prospective customers, and safeguarding customer information appropriately.

-(b) This rule applies only to wireless lifeline-only ETCs that offer lifeline services in Indiana from locations other than bricks-and-mortar retail establishments owned or managed by the wireless lifeline-only ETCs.
+(b) This rule applies only to wireless lifeline-only ETCs doing business at temporary structures or locations, as defined herein.

 170 IAC 7-8-2 Definitions